MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Plugins.md

     ![Add using statements and edit class - screenshot](../L06/Static/Mod_01_Plugin_image30.png)

-3. Override the ExecuteCDSPlugin method and get the reason value from the input parameter.
+1. Override the ExecuteDataversePlugin method and get the reason value from the input parameter.

-	- Override the **ExecuteCDSPlugin** method.
+	- Override the **ExecuteDataversePlugin** method.
 Add the code below inside the **LockPermitCancelInspections** method.

             public LockPermitCancelInspections(string unsecureConfiguration, string secureConfiguration)
             : base(typeof(PreOperationPermitCreate))